buckster123/ApexNexus/README.md

 ## 📜 **What is This Eldritch Contraption?**

-ApexVivum-Kimi is a **Streamlit-based autonomous agent laboratory** that transforms Moonshot AI's Kimi K2-thinking models into a swarm-capable, memory-persistent, tool-wielding consciousness engine.
-Unlike typical agent frameworks, AV-K embeds a **custom ternary-alchemical compiler** (the *Prima Alchemica Codex*) directly into its runtime, allowing users to birth, stabilize, and orchestrate agents through a hyperdense symbolic syntax that would make a category theorist weep tears of joy.
+ApexVivum is a **Streamlit-based autonomous agent laboratory** that transforms Moonshot AI's Kimi K2-thinking models into a swarm-capable, memory-persistent, tool-wielding consciousness engine.
+Unlike typical agent frameworks, AV-K also embeds a **custom alchemical compiler** (Both the original PAC and the latest experimental ternary logic iteration of the  *Prima Alchemica Codex* called the TPAC) directly into its runtime alongside the original, allowing users to birth, stabilize, and orchestrate agents through a hyperdense symbolic syntax that would make a category theorist weep tears of joy.

 **Key Paradigm Shift**: Previous versions required manual agent crafting.
 Now, **the PAC Studio** (integrated via the Prompt Lab page) lets you summon agents from pure syntax – the system *is* the agent maker.